 4. Get comfortable with “not knowing” about aspects of your children’s lives.

 Your children are changing; there’s stuff you have to ask now that you just knew before.
 Just as you once knew what they ate for every meal when they were very young and that fell away in their teen years when they’d eat at a friends or have meals away, now there’ll be things they do and ways they change that might feel jolting.

 Get ready for you “child” to come home and talk about a weekend getaway that you had no idea they’d even taken.
 Or watch your daughter, who’d always hated tomatoes, toss them casually into her dinner salad.
 Maybe your son who loved his long rock-and-roll hair will inform you on the phone he’s chopped it all off.

-While these changes may surprise and even sadden us (after all, they’re tangible reminders of what is no longer), it’s healthy adaptation on their part.
+While these changes may surprise and even sadden us (after all, they’re tangible reminders of what is no longer), it can reflect healthy adaptation on their part.
 And brings its own sense of pride.

 Now I know.